Debopom-Banerjee/Chess-Engine-using-Python/Readme.md

 # Chess Engine using Python

-This repository is about a Chess Engine using PyGame, a set of Python modules designed for writing video games<br><br>
+This repository is about a Chess Engine using PyGame, a set of Python modules designed for writing video games<br>

+Pygame  includes computer graphics and sound libraries that are designed to be easy to use with Python.
+Pygame is built on top of the SDL library, which stands for Simple DirectMedia Layer, and is a cross-platform library for low-level access to audio, keyboard, mouse, and display functions.
+Pygame is commonly used for creating 2D games, but can also be used for creating 3D games and other interactive applications.<br>

 #### To view your result as expected , Follow this steps :

 - Download the Code.
-- Install pygame 2.1.2
+- Install pygame 2.1.2<br>
   `$ pip install pygame 2.1.2`
 - Run the chessMain in your preferred code editor.
   <br><br>